What is the PE and Sports Grant?

 - Specialist teacher/coaches delivering lessons alongside teachers £6325

 Impact of previous years spending of PE and sports premium

-Coaches-All staff attended CPD for Gymnastics which included the modelling of different skills and techniques that staff are able to apply to their own dance lessons.
+Coaches- All staff attended CPD for dance which included the modelling of different skills and techniques that staff are able to apply to their own dance lessons.
 There were also opportunities for some staff to attend country dancing, gymnastics and netball sessions to improve their subject knowledge.
 Two teachers participated in the Teacher Training Programme run by Fulham (6 weeks) to improve their delivery of PE.

-School Clubs-An increased number of clubs were made available to the children leading resulting in an in increased percentage of children participating in clubs.
+School Clubs-An increased number of clubs were made available to the children resulting in an increased percentage of children participating in clubs.

-Awards-The overall increased participation of sport for the school has result in GLPNS being awarded the ‘School Games’ Bronze awarded 2015/16.
+Awards-The overall increased participation of sport for the school has resulted in GLPNS being awarded the ‘School Games’ Gold mark 2017/18.

-Competitions-The number of interschool competitions the children have been supported to enter have increased sports participation and as a result GLPNS no sites higher in the ranking for Kingston Schools participation.
+Competitions-The number of inter-school competitions the children have been supported to enter have increased sports participation and as a result GLPNS now sites higher in the ranking for Kingston Schools participation.

 Equipment-This has been replenished and replaced throughout the year ensuring that teachers have appropriate equipment to use during PE session maximising children’s participation and waiting times for children.

 ‘It is fantastic!
 There are so many opportunities for the children to build their resilience, confidence and sportsmanship.’

 Joanne Davey (Green Lane Admissions Manager)